 NMLS ID: 446303

+Its Home Insight planner and tracker are first-class and can be genuinely useful tools.
 That goes for all borrowers, but especially first-time homebuyers who will appreciate a little bit of extra guidance along the way.

-If you prefer an in-person experience, and you live in on the eastern side of the country, you may well have easy access to one of PNC’s 2,600 branches.
-It should be simple for you to set up a face-to-face meeting with a specialist advisor.
+However, not everyone is comfortable making online applications.
+If you prefer an in-person experience, you may have access to one of PNC’s 2,600 branches.
+If so, it should be simple for you to set up a face-to-face meeting with a specialist advisor.

 Is PNC the best mortgage lender for you?

+If you prefer a DIY application and online resources, PNC might be a good mortgage lender for you.
+It’s also a convenient choice for borrowers who have access to one of PNC’s more than 2,600 bank locations.
 Either way, it’s important to compare multiple lenders before choosing a mortgage company.
-PNC’s resources are only as good as the rate it can offer you.
+PNC mortgage is only as good as the rate it can offer you.
 The same goes for any lender.